 Why mattresses sag in the middle.

 Short answer.
 Mattresses sag in the middle because that's where the load is highest.
-During sleep, body weight concentrates in the center third of the mattress — the torso and pelvis, which carry the most load, press down there — making the center the first area to lose structural support over time.
-Most mattresses are built the same edge to edge, so the center fails first.
+Body weight concentrates in the center third of the mattress during sleep, making it the first area to lose structural support over time.
+Most mattresses are built the same edge to edge, so the center tends to fail first.
 The answer isn't a softer or firmer surface — it's reinforced center support, built into the structure.

-If you've owned a mattress for more than three years, you've probably noticed a depression forming in the middle.
+If you've owned a mattress for more than a few years, you've probably noticed a depression forming in the middle.
 It looks like the foam is wearing thin, or like the surface is going soft.
 But the surface is rarely the problem.
 What's happening underneath is structural.

 Your weight doesn't land evenly.

-Body weight concentrates in the center third of the mattress during sleep, making it the first area to lose structural support over time.
-The reason is plain anatomy: the torso and pelvis make up roughly half of total body mass, and studies of supine pressure distribution consistently find the highest contact pressure under the pelvis.
+During sleep, the torso and pelvis concentrate the heaviest sustained load on the center third, making it the first area where support gives way.
+The reason comes down to basic anatomy: the torso and pelvis carry much of the body's weight, and when you lie down, the highest contact pressure sits under the pelvis.
 That load lands in a relatively small zone — the center third of the mattress, measured lengthwise.

 Most mattresses are built as if the load were uniform.